chadday/nicar_ocr/README.md

 All of the tools below are also available to you on Mac OS 13 or higher.

 If you're not on a newer Mac, fear not!
 Hopefully some of the tools below will help you out.

+## How to think about this class
+Text extraction from PDFs and OCRing image files is much more of an art than a science.
+The tools below are meant to give you a lot of different options to try to get the text out of an image PDF and into a format that you can work with.
+Sometimes they will work amazingly well on some documents.
+Sometimes they won't work at all.
+Oftentimes, it's somewhere in the middle where the data will require some clean up.

+If you're comforable in Python, I recommend pairing these tools with other great open-source projects such as Jeremy Singer-Vine's [`pdfplumber`](https://github.com/jsvine/pdfplumber), which we used extensively to build several Python parsers for [the Capital Assets project](https://www.wsj.com/articles/capital-assets-11665673055) and many others at The Wall Street Journal.

 ## Files